About the Book

 Reserve Your Copy

 Steel City Rails is a limited edition hardcover, Smyth-sewn and case-bound, printed to fine press standards.
-Pre-ordering information will be available here soon.
+Pre-order now at 20% below the retail price — $48.00 versus the $60.00 retail price.
+Your card will not be charged until shortly before shipment on or about November 15, 2026.

 Contact